 “MiG Alley” – that infamous corridor of airspace in North Korea where jet-to-jet combat came of age during the Korean War.
-Despite that significance, few flight sims have covered it, starting with the arcade-like MiG Alley Ace of the 8-bit days to the arcade-leaning Sabre Ace.
+Despite its significance, few flight sims have covered it, starting with the arcade-like MiG Alley Ace of the 8-bit days to the arcade-leaning Sabre Ace.
 Developer Rowan has lent its own hand with MiG Alley, covering the first 12 months of the three-year Korean War.

 The game offers the wannabe fighter pilot the chance to fly the F-51 Mustang, F-80 Shooting Star, F-84 Thunderjet, three versions of the F-86 Sabre, and two versions of the MiG-15.
 There are four combat arenas, or modes of play.
 The first is a “Hot Shot” mission, a canned instant-action sortie.
 You’re a Flight Leader in the cockpit of a Sabre, and you’re escorting fighter-bombers along the Yalu River.
 “Quick Mission” opens up 16 scripted assignments to go through, while “Campaign” gives way to a chronological take on the war – specifically divided into localized conflicts.

 The AI is a mixed bag.
 While both friendly and enemy pilots can pull off some great maneuvers, the odd quirk rears its head every so often.
 In most of the “Quick Mission” fighter-bomber sorties, your wingmen acknowledge commands to regroup or orbit, but ignore the order, continuing to attack instead.
 Wingmen as a rule do not advise you when they suffer battle damage even after you check the formation’s status, so you must watch them constantly for black smoke trails.